rzeldent/esp32cam-rtsp/README.md

 cd esp32cam-rtsp
 ```

+Next, the firmware has to be build and deployed to the ESP32.
+There are to flavours to do this; using the command line or the graphical interface of Visual Studio Code.
+I recommend to use VIsual Studio Code as it is free to use and offers more insight.

+### Using the command line

-Next, the software has to be compiled.
+First the source code and SPIFF partition (data) has to be compiled.
 Type:
 ```
 pio run
+pio run buildfs
 ```

+When finished, the SPIFF partition and software have to be uploaded.
-When finished, make sure the ESP32-CAM is in download mode (see previous section) and type:
+Make sure the ESP32-CAM is in download mode (see previous section) and type:
 ```
  pio run -t upload
+ pio run -t uploadfs
 ```

 When done remove the jumper when using a FTDI adapter or press the reset button on the ESP32-CAM.